Welcome to the Oklahoma City Zoological Park and Botanical Garden!

 We're Celebrating 110 Years of Wild!

-With close to one million visitors a year, Oklahomans know the Oklahoma City Zoo is the number one attraction in the state.
+With a record one million visitors in 2014, Oklahomans know the Oklahoma City Zoo is the number one attraction in the state.
 In addition to being voted the third best zoo in the nation in 2012, 10Best.com has distinguished the OKC Zoo as offering the most affordable tickets of the 20 top zoos.

 Zoo Associations and Awards